-- the Installer has connected and terminated the pressure relief valve in a manner which allows safe discharge.
-The manufacturers are not responsible for damage caused by opening of the pressure relief valve and consequent escape of water, if this is not connected and terminated. - the installer has connected the condensate outlet to a suitable drain pipe.
+- if converting to a sealed system that the installer has connected and terminated a pressure relief valve in a manner which allows safe discharge and a pressure expansion vessel sized according to the system size.
+The manufacturers are not responsible for damage caused by opening of the pressure relief valve and consequent escape of water, if this is not connected and terminated. - the installer has connected the condensate outlet to a suitable drain pipe. - ensure that all transit caps and protective packaging is removed.